MiniSoda17/PatternAnalysis-2025/recognition/RadiologyGPT_Isaac/README.md

 dataset = dataset.filter(clean)
 ```
 Next step, is the tokenize the samples within the dataset to get input_ids, attention_mask and label_ids.
+This is done through the tokenizer method provided.
+Each of the samples from radiology report are appended with the prefix and tokenised so that model can intepret the data.
+The result is a tokenised dataset where every sample is a dictionary that contains the input_ids, attention_mask and label_ids.
+The original radiology_report and layman_report were also removed as they are no longer required.

 ```python
 def preprocess_function(examples, tokenizer: T5Tokenizer, prefix: str):